Hodapp87/prosha/README.md

 implementation of half of Common Lisp.
 It paid off quite quickly and also was vastly faster at generating meshes.

+## What does the name mean?

+Nothing, but it's better than its previous name of "mesh_scratch".
+I asked for name suggestions, and someone came up with this one.

 ## Highest priority:

 - Work on abstraction/composition.
 Particularly: factor out